 The study was carried out under the Department of Forestry and Wood Science of the Njala University, Sothern Sierra Leone.
 The Njala Campus is situated on the banks of the River Taia, approximately 125 miles east of Freetown.
 The university main campus is located at 8°06'38"N 12°04'30"W, about seven (7) miles from Tiama junction.
 Taiama is the chiefdom headquarter, of Kori Chiefdom, which hosts the university.
 The predominant livelihood of Kori chiefdom population is farming.

-Seeds of Parkia biglobosa were sourced from farming communities in Yonibana Chiefdom, Tonkolili District, in the Northern Region of Sierra Leone.
-The materials used for data collection included loamy soil, river sand, sandpaper, polypots, hot and cold water, and stationeries. the choice of treatments was informed by the researchers’ quest to ensure ease of replicability of the most suitable treatment by indigene whose livelihood solely or partialy depend on the cultivation of P. biglobosa.
+Seeds of P. biglobosa were sourced from farming communities in Yonibana Chiefdom, Tonkolili District, in the Northern Region of Sierra Leone.
+The materials used for data collection included loamy soil, river sand, sandpaper, polypots, hot and cold water, and stationeries. the choice of treatments was informed by the researchers’ quest to ensure ease of replicability of the most suitable treatment by indigene whose livelihood solely or partially depend on the cultivation of P. biglobosa.

 Field Experiment